dream-gcm/usermanual/source/Chapter2.md

 and finally…

 * I’ve successfully used DREAM and my results are astonishing !
 I think this is a major contribution to atmospheric science which will launch my career.
 My first draft is ready - Congratulations !
-Now don’t forget about the rest of us - see Chapter 5](https://dreamusermanual.readthedocs.io/en/latest/Chapter5.html).
+Now don’t forget about the rest of us - see [Chapter 5](https://dreamusermanual.readthedocs.io/en/latest/Chapter5.html).